oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

-# Writing dapps on Emerald
+# Writing dApps on Emerald

-This tutorial will show you how to set up dapp development environment for Emerald to be able to write and deploy dapps on Oasis Emerald.
+This tutorial will show you how to set up dApp development environment for Emerald to be able to write and deploy dApps on Oasis Emerald.

 We will walk you through the Hardhat and Truffle configuration and - for those who prefer a simpler web-only interface - the Remix IDE.
-Oasis Emerald exposes an EVM-compatible interface so writing dapps isn't much different compared to the original Ethereum Network!
+Oasis Emerald exposes an EVM-compatible interface so writing dApps isn't much different compared to the original Ethereum Network!

 ## Oasis Consensus Layer and Emerald ParaTime